fbusabiaga/fluam/README.md

 ####Fluam a fluctuating hydrodynamic code

 ###Contents
+0. Introduction
 1. Installation instructions
 2. Use
 3. Contact
 4. License and Copyright

+##0.
+Introduction
+**fluam** is a code for fluctuating hydrodynamics with immersed structures based on the immersed boundary method.
+It offers fluid solvers for the compressible and incompressible Navier-Stoke equations,
+* Staggered Schemes for Fluctuating Hydrodynamics, F. Balboa Usabiaga, J. B. Bell, R. Delgado-Buscalioni, A. Donev, T. G. Fai, B. E. Griffith andC.
+S. Peskin.
+Multiscale Modeling & Simulation, 10 (3), 1369 (2012). [http://arxiv.org/abs/1108.5188]

 ##1.
 Installation instructions
 a) You will need a NVIDIA GPU with compute capability 1.3